wazo-platform/wazo-platform.org/content/uc-doc/administration/callerid.md

 - https://www.ietf.org/rfc/rfc3323.txt
 - https://www.ietf.org/rfc/rfc3325.txt

+## Dynamic Caller ID Choice

+Wazo allows the client SIP user agent to specify a caller ID when a call is launched.
+This is done using the `X-Wazo-Selected-Caller-ID` SIP header on the `INVITE` of the call.
+This method of selecting the caller ID has precedence over any other method for choosing a caller ID.

+The `X-Wazo-Selected-Caller-ID` header must have the following format where `5555551234` and `John Doe` can be replaced with appropriate values:

+- `anonymous`
+- `5555551234`
+- `"John Doe" <5555551234>`

+The client can use the resource `/api/confd/1.1/users/<uuid>/callerids/outgoing` to find which caller ID they can use.

+**Note**: The operator will not allow the user to send a caller ID it does not recongnize as valid.
+The number must either be a DID that has been bought from that provider or another number that has been verified by the provider.

 ## CallerID for incoming calls (from a trunk)

 There are multiple settings coming into play, in order of priority: